Anteaterman23/Potluck-Poker/README.md

 # Potluck Poker

-Potluck Poker is an original, terminal-based card game.
+Potluck Poker is an original, terminal-based card game - or rather, a bunch of them.
 It started as a personal project to see how many original card game concepts I could come up with and implement in Python.
 Currently, the game features two gamemodes - **Classic** and **Round-Robin** - with the latter still being a work-in-progress.

+While the exact details of games differ greatly frome one to another, all of the games share common motifs like card arithmetic, enumeration of cards into a centralized pot, and the ability to modify the value of said pot.

 ## How to Play